-The bombing of civilian targets in Britain during World War 2 is now commonly referred to as ‘The Blitz’.
+The bombing of civilian targets in Britain during the Second World War is now commonly referred to as ‘The Blitz’.
 The song ‘All Stick Together’ released by Ralph Butler in 1939 summarised the need for Britain to pull together as a nation against the threat of an invasion, and the ‘Blitz Spirit’ has gone down in history and is still invoked today in times of strife.
 However, whilst the vast majority of the population may have been sticking together, there were those who took advantage of the war’s blackout and regulations for their own less ignoble ends.

 Air Raid Precautions and Blackouts